Retrieval Guide

 How Hybrid Search Works

-Kybernesis uses hybrid retrieval that combines two search methods for optimal results:
+Kybernesis uses hybrid retrieval that combines three search methods plus cognitive enrichment:

-- Vector Search - Semantic similarity using AI embeddings
+- Vector Search (55% weight) - Semantic similarity using AI embeddings

-- Metadata Filtering - Structured search on attributes
+- Metadata Filtering (25% weight) - Structured search on attributes

 The Hybrid Process